Knowledge syntheses involve systematically searching the literature. For example,

 We also recommend running all the searches on the same day to make it easier to document the date in your manuscript.

-Once you have your searches developed and you are ready to run them, you can the export the records from each database to an EndNote library, which you will keep for your files.
+Once you have your searches developed and you are ready to run them, you can then export the records as .ris files.
+These can be imported into citation software or into knowledge synthesis software such as Covidence.

 Keep track of the terms you will be using in your search strategy in whatever way works best for you.
 Below, we provide an example of a worksheet that can be used for this purpose.
 Depending on your research question, the list of terms can get quite long and can be difficult to manage if you are not recording them as you are finding them.